persado/persado.github.io/_posts/2023-05-11-bash-ing-your-network-with-dev-tcp.md

 Using `/dev/tcp`, you can open a network socket and read from or write to it, similar to how you would read from or write to a file.
 This feature is primarily available in Bash shells on Unix-like systems.

-It can be accessed for multiple reasons but the basic operation of it is to open a raw TCP stream.
 /dev/udp is also valid.

 - [Port Scanning](#port-scanning)